 Sketches of different graphics and how they were intended to be used was important to my process.
 My process for constructing the final screens revolved around creating dashboard metrics with a specifically intended teacher action.

-I used this graphic and its zooming feature, as inspiration for the class-level page metrics in the Next-Day Dashboard.
+I used this graphic as inspiration for the class-level page metrics in the Next-Day Dashboard.

-I read literature published on teaching dashboards and research methods to provide context as to why dashboards are an up and coming tool as well as specific implementation for educational environments.
+I read literature published on teaching, dashboards, and research methods to better understand how to design dashboards in educational environments.
 Information Dashboard Design by Stephen Few was especially helpful, I adapted many of his principles and a few of his graphics into the Next-Day Dashboard.